The City of Khelgar

 Trying to reach the city through normal means is next to impossible, exactly how the Faenor want it to be.

-The title of High Lord is a hereditary one, passed to the firstborn of the High Lord's children, who becomes the Lord or Lady Heir, with gender playing no role, only the order of the birth.
-The Lord/Lady Heir often speaks for the High Lord if the High Lord is unavailable, and is able to represent the High Lord during Council meetings.
+High Lord and Lord/Lady Heir - The title of High Lord is a hereditary one, passed to the firstborn of the High Lord's children, who becomes the Lord or Lady Heir, with gender playing no role, only the order of the birth.
+The Lord/Lady Heir often speaks for the High Lord if the High Lord is unavailable, and is able to represent the High Lord during conclave meetings.
 If the High Lord has no children of her own, then the next sibling is considered the Lord/Lady Heir.
-In the case that neither High Lord or Lord Heir are able to attend a Council meeting or event, they're able to designate a member of the house to represent them for that particular meeting or event.
+In the case that neither High Lord or Lord Heir are able to attend a conclave meeting or event, they're able to designate a member of the house to represent them for that particular meeting or event.

-While it's true that each Council member has equal power, it's common during times of crisis for the Council to appoint a High Seat, with the High Lord voted in often being the one considered to have the most experience with the kind of crisis being faced.
-The High Seat does not have any particular powers over the other members of the High Council, but is responsible for organizing and moderating the agendas of the Council meetings.
+High Seat - While it's true that each Conclave member has equal power, it's common during times of crisis for The Five to appoint a High Seat, with the High Lord voted in often being the one considered to have the most experience with the kind of crisis being faced.
+The High Seat does not have any particular powers over the other members of the Conclave, but is responsible for organizing and moderating the agendas of the Conclave meetings.
 During votes, the High Seat usually offers their vote last, to serve as the breaking vote for potential ties.

-The Faenor Unified Military is responsible for safeguarding the Faenor and are under the command of their General, who is chosen by the Council.
-The General does not have any governmental power and is purely responsible for the managing of the Faenor armed forces.
+General - The Faenor Unified Military is responsible for safeguarding the Faenor and are under the command of their General, who is chosen by The Five.
+The General does not have any governmental power and is purely responsible for the managing of the Faenor armed forces, and answerable to The Five.
 An elite group of knights serves under Faenor Military known as the Knights of the Argent Moon.
 Colloquially referred to as the Argent Knights, they were founded by Ralus Morinen with a mandate to hunt down and root out evil in any shape it appears.
 They are led by their Grandmaster, who in turn answers to the General during times of war. .

 Said to be favored by the goddess of Wind and Purity, Garwen, the Faenor have claimed the white mountaintops